ProgressBG-Python-Course/ProgressBG-Python-Digitall-Slides/README.md

-A ProgressBG Python Course for DigitalX
+A ProgressBG Python Course for Digitall